Centrifugal or “vortex” separators remove

 to as a Type “R”.

-The complexity of the Type R is slightly more
+The internal complexity of the Type R is slightly more

 than the Type T due to the addition of a secondary vortex.
 Instead